web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/svg-assets.md

 ## Disable SVGR Processing

-By default, when an SVG resource is referenced in a JS file, Builder will call SVGR to convert the SVG into a React component.
+By default, when an SVG resource is referenced in a JS file, Rsbuild will call SVGR to convert the SVG into a React component.
 If you are sure that all SVG resources in your project are not being used as React components, you can turn off this conversion by setting [disableSvgr](/api/config-output.html#outputdisablesvgr) to true to improve build performance.

 ```js
 export default {